ReesMorrison/NetlifyBlogThemes/content/post/2021-02-01-alcohol-margaritaville-buffet/AlcoholMargarita.md

 This slice-of-life song brings up positives of alcohol.
 It tastes good and it brings a pleasant buzz to people as it dulls the sharp edges of life.
 But the song also vividly conveys or hints at the deleterious effects of too much alcohol: poor health, increased risks, sloppy decisions, diminished self-control, and physical addiction.

-To consider subthemes of alcohol that are not closely associated with this song or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/alcohol-wide-angle/).
+If you are interested in subthemes of alcohol that are not closely associated with this song or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/alcohol-wide-angle/).
 Read this for more about [Themes from Art](http://bit.ly/3sRXopI).

 We invite you to read about other rock songs discussed on this blog, and their themes.
-Here they are:
+Here are some of them:

 * Alcohol: [Margaritaville](https://themesfromart.com/post/2021-02-01-alcohol-margaritaville-buffet/alcoholmargarita/)
 * Beauty: [The First Time Ever I Saw Your Face](https://themesfromart.com/post/2021-04-21-beautyflack/beautyflack/)